 Dermatitis due to EFA deficiency is generalized and scaly; in infants, it can resemble congenital ichthyosis.
 The dermatitis increases water loss from the skin.

-Diagnosis is usually clinical; however, laboratory assays are now available in large research centers.
+Diagnosis of fatty acid deficiency is usually clinical; however, laboratory assays are now available in large research centers.

-Treatment consists of dietary EFAs, reversing the deficiency.
+Treatment of fatty acid deficiency consists of dietary EFAs, reversing the deficiency.